ita9naiwa/ita9naiwa.github.io/_posts/2022/2022-11-03-faster-contextual-bandit.md

 ```
 > 4.78 ms ± 211 µs per loop (mean ± std. dev. of 7 runs, 1,000 loops each)

+about 10x gain in training one sample in 64 dim.

 #### in 256 dim

+However, in very high dimension of 256, it shows both faster inference and training.

 ```python
 %%timeit -n 1000 -t 5
 usual_ucb_calc()